$40 Off New Client Exam with a Doctor…Book an Appointment Today. (mention this promo at time of visit to redeem)

 DVM

-Lauryn McDowell grew up here in Bozeman, MT.
-She graduated from Montana State University with a bachelor’s degree in Wildlife Biology.
-Dr. McDowell completed her Doctorate of Veterinary Medicine at Colorado State University in 2016.
+Dr. Lauryn McDowellLauryn McDowell grew up here in Bozeman, MT.
+She graduated from Montana State University with a bachelor’s degree in wildlife biology.
+Dr. McDowell completed her Doctor of Veterinary Medicine at Colorado State University in 2016.
 Her background in wildlife enabled her to work with a wide variety of wildlife and exotic species during her veterinary training - from Sea lions to African lions, and everything in between!

 DVM